 6. Scooter: This is one of Maxwell’s most loved toys.
 It’s also how we bribe him when necessary, ha!
 “If you eat your dinner, we can go on a scooter ride.”
 “If you take a good nap, we can go on a scooter ride when you wake up.”
 In fact, his 2nd birthday was at a parking garage so that he could ride his scooter!
 He’s been riding and loving it since he was about 20 months.

 7. Outside chalkboard: This one is super easy to make.
+Here is the step by step for making an outdoor chalkboard.
 All you need is a piece of ply wood cut down to size and chalkboard paint!
 Give it a few good coats of paint and screw it on your fence.
 Voila!
 And while we’re on the subject a sandbox is a great gift too.
 We turned a tire into a sandbox!
 It’s perfect for one toddler, but if you have more than kiddo, I’d suggest making a bigger one.

 8. 4 in one Puzzles: Melissa and Doug makes these 4 in 1 wooden puzzles in a a few styles.
 Max, of course, loves the machines.
 Whatever your kiddo is into, there is likely a 4 in 1 puzzles for him or her!
 Animals, princesses, and dinos are a super cute!
 Bonus: parents will love that the puzzles store themselves in a neat little wooden box!
 We also love this giant United States floor puzzle.